Red Belt (Russia): Reasons

 In 1999, the regions of the "red zone", according to the analyst Rostislav Turovsky, included the Smolensk, Bryansk, Kaluga, Orel, Kursk, Belgorod, Ryazan, Lipetsk, Tambov, Voronezh, Penza, Ulyanovsk, Saratov, Volgograd and Astrakhan regions.
 They had a high proportion of agricultural workers, destitute industrial workers, unemployed people and a high degree of conservatism.
 However, with the economic development of different regions, they are not among the most depressed.
-Turov noted strong support for the Communist Party in the North Caucasus (except in Ingushetia).
+Turovsky noted strong support for the Communist Party in the North Caucasus (except in Ingushetia).
 In the territories and regions of the North Caucasus, a predominantly Russian population of this area support Communist candidates, in his opinion, due to the same reasons as in the rest of the "red zone".
 In the national republics (Karachay-Cherkessia, Dagestan and North Ossetia) support is due to nostalgia for the Soviet era, when these poor areas experienced ethno-political and socio-economic stability.
-In the Urals, and to the east of them, Turovskii notes strong pro-communist sentiment in predominantly industrial regions such as Orenburg, Kurgan, Omsk, Novosibirsk, Chita Oblast and Altai Krai, as well as in agricultural areas and in districts of mostly Russian national composition (the Altai Republic, the Ust-Orda Buryat AO and the Jewish AO).
+In the Urals, and to the east of them, Turovsky notes strong pro-communist sentiment in predominantly industrial regions such as Orenburg, Kurgan, Omsk, Novosibirsk, Chita Oblast and Altai Krai, as well as in agricultural areas and in districts of mostly Russian national composition (the Altai Republic, the Ust-Orda Buryat AO and the Jewish AO).
 Support for the Communists started to weaken once the economic depression of the 1990s ended and both economic and political stability returned in the early 2000s.